Portal and Application Area

 Hover

-Menu item with mouse contact
+Menu item activated by mouse click

 -